SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 #### Translating content of variables

-Your content can be located in TypeScript as string variables It is possible to translate such variable, as in example below:
+Your content can be located in TypeScript as string variables.
+It is possible to translate such variable, as in the example below:

 * `translations/text-translation.component.ts`:
     ```ts